byterubpay/byterub-site/_posts/2018-06-07-logs-for-the-kovri-dev-meeting-held-on-2018-06-07.md

 **\<rehrar>** the new multilingual scheme also requires different stuff for the way the site is handled
 **\<rehrar>** PR sent
 **\<anonimal>** Ok
-**\<rehrar>** the Kovri site is quite different from the Monero site, in that it relies on the pulled docs, which has pros and cons.
+**\<rehrar>** the Kovri site is quite different from the ByteRub site, in that it relies on the pulled docs, which has pros and cons.
 Simplifies some things and complicates others.
 **\<anonimal>** Yes, but this doesn't change that I'm having to do things myself; things you said you would do.
 **\<anonimal>** Also, what have you done with r/kovri?
 **\<anonimal>** AFAICT nothing for this FFS.
 **\<anonimal>** In fact, someone else had to come and moderate because of spam.
 **\<anonimal>** Have you done any r/kovri work that I'm unaware of?
 **\<rehrar>** no
-**\<anonimal>** "/r/Kovri design moderation and upkeep" \<-- https://forum.getmonero.org/9/work-in-progress/89677/rehrar-s-2018-q1-kovri-proposal
+**\<anonimal>** "/r/Kovri design moderation and upkeep" \<-- https://forum.getbyterub.org/9/work-in-progress/89677/rehrar-s-2018-q1-kovri-proposal
 **\<anonimal>** Ok
 **\<anonimal>** Anything else for point 3.
 Contributor FFS check-in / status ?
 **\<oneiric\_>** We already talked about mine, nothing else from me